kkast/nixos-config/README.md

 ## How to fork this configuration for your own usage

-1. Do a project-wide search of my username, `cor` and replace it with `your_username`.
+1. Do a project-wide search of my username, `kkast` and replace it with `your_username`.
 Be careful not to replace things that are not my username, such as "core".
 2. In `./nixos.nix`, replace the value of `hashedPassword` with one you've generated with `mkpasswd -m sha-512` [See here for more info](https://search.nixos.org/options?channel=22.05&show=users.users.%3Cname%3E.hashedPassword&from=0&size=50&sort=relevance&type=packages&query=users.users.%3Cname%3E.hash).
 3. In `./programs/git.nix`, change `userName` and `extraConfig.github.user` to your GitHub username.
 Also change `signing.key` to the public GPG key you use for your GitHub account.